Technology

 Upward Continuous Casting

-Upward Casting — Oxygen-Free Profiles Directly from the Melt
+Upward Casting — Oxygen-Free Copper Busbar Directly from the Melt

 How Upward Continuous Casting Works